-In 2013 and 2014, Lowe's generously supported three of the Conservancy's priority projects in communities served by Lowe's across the U.S. In New Mexico and central Texas, Lowe's joined with other local business and community groups to protect the nature areas watersheds – vital to providing freshwater to people through the region including the major metropolitan areas of Albuquerque and Santa Fe, NM and Austin and San Antonio, Texas.
-In the Midwest, Lowe's supported the Conservancy's education and outreach efforts to raise awareness and harness the power of volunteerism to restore and protect natural areas around the Chicagoland metro area.
-Additionally as mentioned above Lowe's provided support for the Conservancy's educational program Nature Works Everywhere which provides students with a unique and valuable educational experience around the natural systems that we depend on for food, water, clean air and energy.
+In 2013 and 2014, Lowe's generously supported three of the Conservancy's priority projects in New Mexico and central Texas, joining with other local business and community groups to protect watersheds vital for providing freshwater to people throughout the region, including major metropolitan areas of Albuquerque, Santa Fe, Austin and San Antonio.
+The company also committed to increasing conservation education and outreach efforts in the Midwest, raising awareness and harnessing the power of volunteerism.
+Through this support, Lowe’s helped restore and protect natural areas around the Chicagoland metro area and engage local communities and employees in nature conservation.

 From 2009 to 2012, Lowe’s helped protect and sustain some of the most important forestlands in the United States and Canada.
 These investments allowed the Conservancy to protect the broadleaf forests of the Appalachian Range, the iconic Crown of the Continent in Montana, the Three Rivers Forest in Washington, the Darkwoods property in British Columbia, the coastal forestland of Virginia, Colorado’s Front Range forests, Canada’s Boreal Forest and the Adirondacks of eastern New York.